 Alliance President and CEO David Chavern stated, “In a time of extraordinary transition for the news industry, the news organizations that are best positioned for long-lasting success are those that are building strong relationships with an engaged audience, underpinned by in-depth knowledge and innovative strategies.
 Perhaps no one understood that better than John Murray, and we wanted to honor his memory with an award in his name that reflected what he did best.”

 The recipients of the John P. Murray Award will be selected each year by a group of Alliance and American Press Institute (API) executives.
 The selection panel will be looking for deep insight into ‘on and off platform’ audience behavior and intelligent use of social and search analytics.
 As a benchmark of nominees’ success, the panel will use the seven ‘table stakes’ capacities of modern news publishing, which were developed as part of the Knight Lenfest Local News Transformation program, now managed by API.

 The recipients of this year’s John P. Murray Award will be announced via a press release; invited to co-host an Alliance member webinar to share best practices; and receive an award to display at their property.
 The Alliance will also have a larger plaque at its headquarters, to which it will add the names of the recipients for each year.

 Alliance members can nominate themselves or other newsrooms for consideration for the award.
-Nominations will be accepted from the Alliance membership through November 15, 2019.
-The three recipients, one in each publication size category (small, medium and large), will be announced in December.
+Update – Nominations for 2019 are now closed.
+The three recipients, one in each publication size category (small, medium and large), will be announced in early 2020.